klezVirus/Posts/reviews/vulnhub/ted/readme.md

 #### Vulnerability Discovery

-We'll start looking at the index.php file, which containes just a login form, with a post action to authenticate.php
+We'll start looking at the index.php file, which contains just a login form, with a post action to authenticate.php

 ```html
 <form action="authenticate.php" method="post">